ebx-bundler/ebx/README.md

 ### Support for ES Modules (ESM)

-EBX provides native support for ES Modules (ESM).
-Allowing you to use the latest language features and module syntax.
-Instructions can be found in the [ES Modules](#es-modules)
+It includes CommonJS polyfills for ES Modules (ESM), making it suitable for modern NodeJS development.
+[ES Modules](#es-modules)

 ### Performance and Asynchronous Type Checking

-EBX is built on top of [Esbuild](https://esbuild.github.io/) and is faster than most other bundlers, including tsc and babel.
+EBX is built on top of [ESBuild](https://esbuild.github.io/) and is faster than most other bundlers, including tsc and babel.

 Offloads type checking to a child process, enabling asynchronous type checking.
 This means you can continue working on your code without interruptions while EBX takes care of type checking in the background.

 ### Watch and Run

 No need for **nodemon** or **ts-node**; EBX offers a watch mode that keeps an eye on changes in your source files.
 Whenever it detects file modifications, it automatically rebuilds and runs the program.

+### Bundling

+It will exclusively bundle the code you've authored, excluding any external modules, resulting in a slightly faster startup time for your application.

 ## Installation